What is acupuncture?

 How many sessions will I need?

 This is very dependent on the condition being treated, and how your body responds to the treatment.
 Sometimes patients have great relief with one session, while others may require 6-8 session.
-After a thorough history and exam Dr. Jessica will have a treatment plan in place, and will be able to address this with you.
+After a thorough history and exam Dr. Derek will have a treatment plan in place, and will be able to address this with you.